Terradue/doc-developer-sandbox/source/start/github/index.rst

 Developer Cloud Sanbox laboratories have a one-to-one relationship with GitHub organizations meaning that every laboratory has an equivalent GitHub organization.

-..
-INFO:: According to your plan, the GitHub organization can host private repositories
+.. tip:: According to your plan, the GitHub organization can host private repositories

 Organizing the GitHub teams
 +++++++++++++++++++++++++++